 The circumference of the circle is .

-An ellipse is essentially a flattened circle.
-It is a circle that has been modified so that it is wider or taller than a perfect circle.
-You will need to be familiar with the equation of an ellipse and what each term represents.
+An ellipse is essentially a “stretched” circle: it can be wider or taller than a perfect circle.
+You should know the equation of an ellipse and what each term means.

-To better visualize the values of and , see the following image:
+To visualize the values of and , see the following image:

 Sign up for free to take 8 quiz questions on this topic